 Though current literature seems fixated on the study of coups, a few efforts (linked below) have considered broader mutinies.
-A project I am involved in, Mutiny in Africa, adopts Elihu’ Rose’s conceptualization of mutiny.
-Adopted by subsequent scholars, most notably in Maggie Dwyer’s scholarship, Rose descibes mutiny as “An act of collective insubordination, in which troops revolt against lawfully constituted authority for primary goals other than political power.”
+A project I am involved in, Mutiny in Africa, adopts Elihu Rose’s conceptualization of mutiny.
+Adopted by subsequent researchers, most notably in Maggie Dwyer’s scholarship, Rose descibes mutiny as an “act of collective insubordination, in which troops revolt against lawfully constituted authority for primary goals other than political power.”

 Our data collection began via a collaborative project between Ursula Daxecker, Rebecca Schiel, and myself.
-That project, eventually published at Foreign Policy Analysis sought to explore Dwyer’s observation that peacekeepers frequently turn into mutineers after returning home.
+That project, eventually published at Foreign Policy Analysis (open access), sought to explore Dwyer’s observation that peacekeepers frequently turn into mutineers after returning home.
 Investigating the years 1990-2011, we found that to the degree there is a peacekeeper-mutiny link, it appears to be a product of non-United Nations missions.
 These data are available as MIA 1 below and should be of interest to anyone interested in replicating our work.
 Please be aware the that data have substantially improved.

 I have continued to develop the data, including greatly expanding the sources used.
 This will lead to two important updates.
-First, MIA 3 updates the dataset through 2022 and identifies a far larger set of cases that were previously omitted from the data.
+First, MIA 3 updates the dataset through 2022 and identifies a far larger set of cases that were previously omitted.
 The target for this update is March 2023.
 Second, updates following the MIA 3 release will see the addition of more variables that account for additional event charactistics.